saeedmehrang/saeedmehrang.github.io/content/blogs/kv-caching/index.md

 If you've ever wondered how ChatGPT, Gemini, or Claude generate responses so quickly, or how language models can maintain long conversations without grinding to a halt, KV-caching is a big part of the answer.
 This optimization technique is one of the most critical innovations that makes modern LLM inference practical.

 In this post, we'll dive deep into what KV-caching is, why it's necessary, and how it's implemented in transformer-based language models.

+For a simple but complete python implementation in PyTorch, please see [this python script](https://github.com/saeedmehrang/llm-learning/blob/main/kv_caching.py) in my GitHub.

 ## The Problem: Quadratic Complexity in Autoregressive Generation